On stable type IIA de-Sitter vacua with geometric flux: Acknowledgments

-\acknowledgments I would like to thank Fernando Marchesano, David Prieto and Joan Quirant for useful discussions, and collaboration at the initial stage of this project.
-I also thank David Andriot and Daniel Junghans for several useful conversations.
+I would like to thank Fernando Marchesano, David Prieto and Joan Quirant for useful discussions, and collaboration at the initial stage of this project.
 In addition, I am thankful to Paolo Creminelli, Atish Dabholkar and Fernando Quevedo for their support.